Spectra135/Micron_Minilith_AWD_Gantry/README.md

 > I won't be updating this gantry nor making a 2WD version.
 Now that Monolith RC1 is out I wan't to work towards
 > something more similar to that.
 >
-> The belt path follows the same as the Monolith gantry.
+> The belt path is the same as the Monolith gantry.
 >
-> For the toothed idlers, they have to be 12.7mm OD.
+> For the toothed idlers, they have to be 12.7mm OD!!!
 My build is based off the Formbot kit and they are the right size.

 ![1](Images/Front_view.png)